nodejs/node/deps/npm/doc/cli/npm-install.md

 The `--dry-run` argument will report in the usual way what the install would have done without actually installing anything.

-The `--force` argument will force npm to fetch remote resources even if a local copy exists on disk.
+The `-f` or `--force` argument will force npm to fetch remote resources even if a local copy exists on disk.

     npm install sax --force

-The `--global` argument will cause npm to install the package globally rather than locally.
+The `-g` or `--global` argument will cause npm to install the package globally rather than locally.
 See `npm-folders(5)`.

 The `--link` argument will cause npm to link global installs into the